dahmaneaya/requirement-analysis/README.md

 3-Validation: Ensuring requirements are correct, complete, and aligned with user needs.

 4-Management: Handling changes in requirements throughout the project lifecycle.

+# Why is Requirement Analysis Important?

+Requirement Analysis is important because it:

+1-Defines the project scope – clarifies what should be built and what not.

+2-Prevents misunderstandings – ensures developers and stakeholders share the same vision.

+3-Reduces cost and time – catching issues early avoids expensive rework later.

+4-Improves quality – well-defined requirements lead to reliable and user-friendly software.

+5-Ensures user satisfaction – by aligning the system with real user needs and goals.